...

 Cornucopia Whistler is an annual 11-day indulgence of local food and drink that pairs homegrown chefs with top B.C. producers, breweries, distilleries and wineries (www.whistlercornucopia.com).

-In Victoria, Off the Eaten Track offers foodie tours such as the the Eat Like a Canadian and Modern Chinatown Food and History tours (www.offtheeatentracktours.ca).
-On the Wild Foraging tours in spring and summer, offered by Swallow Tail Culinary Tours, participants discover native B.C. ingredients in the forest: fiddleheads, licorice fern, big leaf maple flowers, nettles, oyster mushrooms and wild chamomile, to name a few (www.swallowtail.ca).
+In Victoria, Off the Eaten Track offers foodie tours such as the Hip & Hidden Chinatown and Old Town Tour (www.offtheeatentracktours.ca).
+On the wild foraging tours in spring and summer, offered by Swallow Tail Culinary Tours, participants discover native B.C. ingredients in the forest: fiddleheads, licorice fern, big leaf maple flowers, nettles, oyster mushrooms and wild chamomile, to name a few (www.swallowtail.ca).

 Saskatchewan has more than 40 percent of Canada’s cultivated farmland and Saskatoon’s culinary scene takes full advantage of it.
-Hearth Restaurant, on Canada’s 100 Best Restaurants list in 2022 and 2020, features refined prairie classics (www.hearth.restaurant).
-The Night Oven Bakery which uses local, organic and heirloom grains such as red fife, mills the flour in-house and bakes in a wood-fired brick oven, puts out the best breads and pastries imaginable (www.thenightoven.ca).
+Hearth Restaurant features refined prairie classics (www.hearth.restaurant).
+The Night Oven Bakery mills the flour in-house and bakes in a wood-fired brick oven.
+The bakery puts out the best breads and pastries imaginable (www.thenightoven.ca).

-In Alberta, as Canada’s ranch heartland, elk, bison, wild boar, caribou and beef—which many refer to as Canadian Rocky Mountain Cuisine—are plentiful.
-Canadian Rocky Mountain Resorts has its own 540 acre game ranch to provide for its lodges in Banff, Lake Louise and Emerald Lake (www.crmr.com/culinary).
-Chuck’s Steakhouse in Banff offers a full-on taste of Alberta raised beef with a platter containing wagyu, Benchmark striploin and 45-day dry-aged steaks (www.chuckssteakhouse.ca).
+In Alberta, as Canada’s ranch heartland, many refer to as Canadian Rocky Mountain Cuisine, wild game is plentiful.
+Canadian Rocky Mountain Resorts has its own game ranch to provide for its lodges in Banff, Lake Louise and Emerald Lake (www.crmr.com/culinary).

 In Prince Edward County, pop into a cidery, brewery, or ice cream shop for a cold treat or sample fine pinots and chardonnays at wineries in this picturesque area on the north shore of Lake Ontario.
 Check out the cool cocktail and food scene at the Drake Devonshire (www.thedrake.ca/drakedevonshire), enjoy fresh laid eggs for breakfast at one of the bucolic B&Bs such as Wilfrid Boutique Farmhouse (www.thewilfrid.com) or sign up for a cooking class to learn the tools of the trade at The Waring House (www.waringhouse.com).